On Explicit Stochastic Differential Algebraic Equations: Index of SDAE

-\begin{definition} An SDAE that does not admit algebraic variable in the algebraic equation (i.e. when $g$ and $\Gamma$ are not function of the algebraic variable) is said to be of {\textbf{high index}}.
-A generic form for high index SDAEs is given as,
+From lemma \ref{lem:SDEforSDAE}, it is clear that if $\mathcal{D}_ug$ is not invertible then we can not obtain a solution by simply Ito differentiating the constraint.
+Therefore, SDAEs can be categorized on the basis of invertibility of $\mathcal{D}_ug$. \begin{definition} An SDAE in form of equation \eqref{eq:SDAE1} will be called an \textbf{\textit{index 1 SDAE}}, if $\mathcal{D}_u(g)(x,u)$ is invertible. \end{definition} One of the cases in which $\mathcal{D}_u(g)(x,u)$ is not invertible is when the algebraic equation does not admit any algebraic variable, i.e. when $g$ and $\Gamma$ are not functions of $u$. \begin{definition} An SDAE that does not admit algebraic variable in the algebraic equation (i.e. when $g$ and $\Gamma$ are not functions of the algebraic variable) will be called {\textbf{completely high index}} SDAE.
+A generic form for completely high index SDAEs is given by,